 By Herbert Aclan Loja

 When I mentioned to Professor Brian F. Havel that the Canadian Defence Department is expanding the Canada air defence identification zone (ADIZ) boundaries westward, northward, and eastward, he quipped that the battle for the Arctic has begun.
 The northeastward expansion in particular is critical to Canada’s long-term strategic position.
 The expanse of the expanded ADIZ covers a continuum of both territorial and extraterritorial airspaces.
-It blankets the airspaces superjacent Canada’s land territories, internal as well as interconnecting waters and territorial seas of the Arctic archipelago of the Provinces of Nunavut and Northwest Territories as well as the contested or disputed territorial and non-territorial domains.
+It blankets the airspaces superjacent Canada’s land territories, internal as well as interconnecting waters and territorial seas of the Arctic archipelago of Nunavut and Northwest Territories as well as the contested or disputed territorial and non-territorial domains.

 Canada defines ADIZ as the ‘airspace that extends upward from the surface in those areas of Canada and off the coasts of Canada, the boundaries of which are specified in the Designated Airspace Handbook.’
 This innocuous phraseology, when associated with the pertinent circulars, regulations, and other issuances, really means that Canada, using ADIZ as a device, can control all aircraft flying through the defined airspace area by means of identification procedures.

 The Canada ADIZ boundary expansion has at least four crucial implications.
 It envelops the airspaces above the Northwest Passage, the exclusive economic zone (EEZ) off the northern coast of Yukon and Canada’s Arctic archipelago, and portion of the Hans Island.
 The ADIZ’s northern breadth also somewhat generally follows the outlines of the sector of the Arctic which Canada has pushed rather ambivalently to be considered as Canadian territory.